dgerabagi/data-curation-environment/prompt.md

 </file_artifact>

 <file path="src/backend/services/file-tree.service.ts">
-// Resp 12-Updated on: C13 (Add tsconfig.tsbuildinfo to exclusion list)
+// src/backend/services/file-tree.service.ts
-import * as vscode from "vscode";
+// Updated on: C14 (Add selectable check to auto-add) import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";